 Whether you’re a striker or a goalie, you need good reaction times.
 And meditation can help.

 Researchers tested this by asking a group of meditators to complete a vigilance task.
 A vigilance task is a test in which participants are asked to select one item from a group of alternatives.

 Reaction times were significantly faster in those who meditated.
 In other words, meditation improves reaction times so you can score that goal or stop that shot.

-3: Strategy and Tactics
+3: Improves Your Strategy and Tactics

-Researchers at Virginia Tech Carilion Research Center studied the effect of meditation on decision making.
+Researchers at Virginia Tech Carilion Research Center studied the effect of meditation on decision-making.
 They found that meditators use their anterior insula (part of the brain) less than non-meditators.
 This helps us to make decisions based on information and logic rather than emotions.

 Overall, with meditation, you will be less inclined to follow your emotions (whether that be stress or over-confidence) and more inclined to make the right choice.
 Ultimately, this will help you to make better tactical decisions on the pitch.